University of Alicante researchers have developed an application for people with ASD and intellectual disability

 The new medical tool is the result of the collaboration between Agustín Ernesto Martínez González PhD from the UA Department of Developmental Psychology and Didactics and Professor José Antonio Piqueras from the UMH Area of Personality, Assessment and Psychological Treatment.
 The technology has been developed by the company CubeCut.

 Alicante, Friday, 4 October 2019

-COREAT (standing for the Spanish version of Autism Repetitive Behaviour Test) is the first free reliable international health application based on evidence.
+COREAT (an acronym standing for the Spanish version of Autism Repetitive Behaviour Test) is the first free reliable international health application based on evidence.
 It enables reporting on the level of severity of repetitive behaviour both in people with ASD and people with intellectual disabilities following DSM-5 criteria.
 The application is the result of a research work carried out by Professor Martínez-González, developed by the company CubeCut Software and contributed by Professor José Antonio Piqueras, in the area of Personality, Assessment and Psychological Treatment at the Miguel Hernández University in Elche.